Best Countries for Varus Deformity Correction for Knee (One-Sided): A Complete Global Guide

 2. Distal Femoral Osteotomy (DFO)

-• Used when deformity originates from femur
+• Used when deformity originates from the femur

 • Less common but highly effective in selected cases